Reality Keyer and Fine Tuning

 After generating the matte, the keyer needs to suppress for the green colored edges of the subject and the indirect green light reflected off the green screen walls and floor.
 By looking at the scene you can see the spill and decide how much to manipulate the spill parameters.

-Do not overuse EDGE SPILL REPLACE COLOR, you can slightly modify this to match the color of your scene.
+EdgeSpillReplaceColor, you can slightly modify it to match the color of your scene.

 And change only these properties when you switch to a different set:

-If you see Black Lines around the talent: You might have a bad sensor on the camera, and also check the sharpness of the camera.
+- If you see Black Lines around the talent: You might have a bad sensor on the camera, and also check the camera's sharpness.